 One of the great benefits of using electricity is the fact you won’t be emitting any harmful emissions into the environment.
 As for the cost to operate one of these, it will depend on the size of the unit, and how often you are using it.
 In general, though, they tend to be the middle of the road between propane and gas operating costs.
 With electric heaters, you’ll find that they do an excellent job of producing consistent and reliable heat.
 Also, you can shop for an energy saving model.

 Of course, the major con with these units is the fact you need to plug them in.
 This limits you on where you can place one.
 You may even need to have an electrician put in the wiring in your yard so you can plug it in.

 If you’re looking for the most economical way to operate your cheap patio heater, then natural gas is the way to go.
 Another huge pro is that the flow of natural gas is constant, so you won’t have to worry about re-filling the fuel or running out during an outdoor event.

-The one major downfall about natural gas is that you will need to have it installed by a professional.
+The one major downfall of natural gas is that you will need to have it installed by a professional.
 Messing around with the natural gas line is not something you want to be doing and is extremely dangerous.
 This means there will be an added expense though.

 Propane Outdoor Heater

-For many people propane models are the most flexible option.
+For many people, propane models are the most flexible option.
 Because they use propane you don’t need to have them plugged in, nor do they need to be professionally installed.
 You can fill them with propane yourself.
-Unfortunately because the cost of propane can fluctuate so much, it can end up being the most expensive option to operate.
+Unfortunately, because the cost of propane can fluctuate so much, it can end up being the most expensive option to operate.
 As well you never quite know when you’re going to run out of propane, so some people choose to have a backup tank ready to go, just in case.